avivl/cloud-sre-agent/docs/CONFIGURATION.md

 ### Configuration Hierarchy

-The enhanced configuration system follows a modern, type-safe structure with:
+The configuration system follows a modern, type-safe structure with:

 - **Schema versioning** for configuration compatibility
 - **Environment-specific settings** for different deployment environments